 Recover lost partition data

-There is a myriad of Partition data recovery software in the market, and it is suggested that you should always use a reliable and trusted software to recover your data.
+There is a myriad of Partition data recovery software in the market, and it is suggested that you should always use a reliable and trusted windows data recovery software to recover your data.

 Note: Whenever you are trying to recover data from the lost partition, it is critical not to write anything on that partition.
 As a general thumb rule, always install the partition data recovery software on a separate drive and not on the same drive as it could overwrite the drive, leading to permanent deletion of data.